 Tension adjustments to various cables

 From proper lights to high-quality brakes, winter cycling is much more manageable if your bike is well-equipped.

 If you’ve ever been splashed while riding, you’ll know fenders are a must-have.
 Also known as mudguards, these shields will protect you (and those behind you) from the dirty slush on your bike tires.

 If you’re in a city like Winnipeg that gets a lot of snow, clip-on fenders are your best bet.
 They not only snap on to your downtube or seat post, but also provide enough room to accommodate heavy snowfall.
 If you live in Vancouver, for example, with a rainy climate, close-fitting fenders are the better choice.
 Not interested in spending money on bike accessories?
 You can make your own mudguards with a two-litre bottle or paint tray.

 Your brakes are only as good as the pads they’re working with.
 Look for winter-ready brake pads that improve wet-weather braking.
 If your bike has classic disc brakes, choose sintered pads for better performance on wet roads.
 All that salt and grime will wear your brakes down faster, so keep an eye on the pads, and don’t hesitate to replace them with a fresh set.

 The cold weather commute is hard enough without having to worry about getting a flat tire on your way.
 A set of high-quality winter tires is worth the investment.
 Look for deep treads that can squeeze water from under the tire in wet conditions.
 Some winter tires have a protective layer underneath to prevent punctures.
 Meanwhile, fatter tires offer more control; they’re not only more comfortable, but also ride better on rough surfaces.

-Never over-inflate your tires – the extra air will make your ride more slippery.
+Do not over-inflate your tires — the extra air will make your ride more slippery.
 Reduced air pressure will cause the tire to squish outwards, offering much better traction.